nathanpower/react-starter-kit/README.md

 # Forked from [react-starter-kit](https://github.com/kriasoft/react-starter-kit) as I want to do the following:

-- Build to static HTML files by default
+- [X] Build to static HTML files by default
-- Change Jade for Handlebars
+- [X] Change Jade for Markdown
 - Add react-bootstrap

 Original README follows...